EMPLOYMENT SOLICITOR - TRIBUNAL COMPENSATION CLAIMS

 It may affect the outcome of future legal action if an employee fails to make a complaint using the formal procedure as outlined above.
 An Employment Tribunal may reject a claim or may reduce an award if the original statutory grievance procedure was not properly followed.
 If the employer fails to follow the protocol there can be similar penalties applied in favour of the employee.
 Guidelines are offered by the Advisory Conciliation and Arbitration Service (ACAS) on these matters contained in the publication 'Code of Practice on Disciplinary and Grievance Procedures.'.
 For these reasons it is important that an employee who is in dispute with their employer takes qualified legal advice to ensure that their chances of a successful claim in the Employment Tribunal are not prejudiced by failure to follow the established statutory protocols.

 The information on this website cannot be directly applied to your situation.
 It is intended to be a guideline and is not legal advice.
 You should consult a qualified employment solicitor on matters concerning your complaint.
 The information on this website should not be a used as a reason for delaying consultation with a professional adviser.
 The Employment Tribunal places very short time limits on submitting complaints.
 If you feel that you may have a claim you should consult a legal expert without delay before it is too late or your opportunity to claim compensation may be lost forever.
-Our specialist panel solicitors provide sound, qualified advice on all matters that are related to working practices in the United Kingdom and are also involved in employment dispute resolution.
+Our specialist employment solicitors provide sound, qualified advice on all matters that are related to working practices in the United Kingdom and are also involved in employment dispute resolution.
 No win no fee claims are totally risk free and if you do not win your case, you do not pay any legal fees or expenses whatsoever.
-If you need free initial advice without further obligation just call the helpline or complete the contact form or email our offices.
+If you need initial advice at no cost and without further obligation just call the helpline or complete the contact form or email our solicitors offices.